georgeerol/georgeerol.github.io/index.md

 ### Data Pipeline

 #### IOT AWS SPARK(Big Data)<a name="IOTAWSSPARK"></a>
+This project integrates Big Data, IoT, and cloud computing to enhance urban mobility.
+It uses a 35-mile drive from San Francisco to Dublin, CA, as a case study.
+It demonstrates how real-time data on vehicle performance, GPS, weather, traffic, and emergencies can optimize routes, reduce travel time, and improve safety.

-This project is scalable, fault-tolerant, and supports real-time processing.
+The architecture is scalable, fault-tolerant, and supports real-time processing.
 Docker deploys Zookeeper, Kafka, and Spark in a master-worker setup, while AWS manages storage, data warehousing, and analytics, with IoT for data collection.

 ![IOTAWSSPARK](./images/SystemArchitecture.png)